sudoplatform-labs/ffi-tutorials/Wrapper_Java_Kotlin/readme.md

 For this tutorial, I will use the same library and test app format that I used in Part 2, so all of that should be familiar.
 I will also discuss the differences or nuances that I discovered along the way.
 As a quick summary, this tutorial describes how to:

 1. **Rust:** Design and build a Rust library
-2. **uniffi:** Create a UDL file describing the Rust library's accesible elements
+2. **uniffi:** Create a UDL file describing the Rust library's accessible elements
 3. **Kotlin:** Build a Kotlin wrapper / library
 4. **Java** Create a Java test app that includes the Kotlin library